ravi-mrk/alpha-video-heroku/docs/doc3.md

 Run ``` docker logs ``` followed by the number you just copyed.
 For example ``` docker logs 3493783796b56777987287120c5e3d4defa418d58825d22aa7b1a7c96dfa6604 ```.

-This should show the logs of the skill and at the bottom you should see the line ``` your url is: ``` Followed by the url.
+This should show the logs of the skill and at the bottom you should see the line ``` Your public URL for accessing your local service ``` Followed by the url.

 Copy this down as you will need this later.